 Furthermore, Vishal makes it sound like AI will move from a specialized area to involving everyone in the company.
-This sounds like its “inclusive,” but the problem is that simple statistics are not inclusive of the non-technical parts of the company.
+This sounds like it’s “inclusive,” but the problem is that simple statistics are not inclusive of the company’s non-technical parts.
 How can I be so confident in this assertion?
 Because for several decades, I have worked in analysis, and I have explained and presented statistical concepts to a wide variety of clients.
 It is challenging.
-This is reminiscent of the projections around visualization tools like Tableau, and that as soon as people could see more graphics, it would lead to better decision making.
+This is reminiscent of the projections around visualization tools like Tableau and that as soon as people could see more graphics, it would lead to better decision making.

-Because the World Health Organization shows the US as having the most expensive health care system in the world, but having the health outcomes of a country which spends 1/5th as much and ranks 37th in the world.
+Because the World Health Organization shows the US as having the most expensive health care system globally, but having the health outcomes of a country that spends 1/5th as much and ranks 37th in the world.

 This information is publicly available and has had precisely zero impact on changing the US health care system.
-And US politicians routinely state, without the worry of contradiction, that the US has the best health care system in the world.
+And US politicians routinely state that the US has the best health care system in the world without the worry of contradiction.

 Accessibility of information always improves decision making?

 Vishal’s Vanai…A Brave New World of AI, an AI Platform!

 I decided I wanted to build a company that on the one hand helps enterprises build AI systems that can help them become better both at growth as well as operations.
 On the other hand, I wanted to build that using a new platform that is built from scratch, that is empowering, accessible to tens of millions of developers, system designers, analysts and so forth, and on which enterprises can reliably and transparently build dozens of applications.
 We spent the last two years getting to that point.

 Lots of high minded ideals and promises.
 Secondly, he proposes that his startup will allow tens of millions of developers, system designers, and analysts to integrate.
 Vishal worked as CTO for SAP and then CEO of Infosys — he has no history of creating anything like what he is describing.